 Also, when your company grows further still you are going to be looking for a master of accounting AND a master of finance, and will be left with an even greater task of finding a new home for ‘Jack.’

 We have seen instances where hiring ‘Jack’ can also create further difficulties down the road if your newly hired controller or CFO is unhappy with how ‘Jack’ has been operating.
 So I ask you to be wary of hiring someone to do too much, because at the end of the day if the role is blurred, the performance expectations will be blurry too.

 Given the roles a controller and a CFO play, I imagine you can now see how in a younger company, where salary expenditures are limited, the lines between the two roles’ financial responsibilities become blurred.
 So identifying your overarching financial objectives can help you choose a financial professional with the best experience for your company goals.

 You don’t have to answer to your salary spending limits!
 Because it sounds like what you truly need is a team of people that can wear multiple hats for your company without breaking the bank.
 Helping you manage your accounting team one day and helping you build a forward-thinking financial strategy the very next.

-At Simple Startup, we don’t make you choose between a Controller and a CFO, our service offering allows you to access a team of people who can deliver on an array of fractional finance services at one affordable rate.
-For a young (and growing) company, Simple Startup provides the best of both worlds (you really can have it all!).
+At Simple Startup, we don’t make you choose between a controller and a CFO, our service offering allows you to access a team of people who can deliver on an array of fractional finance services at one affordable rate.
+Simple Startup provides the best of both worlds (you really can have it all!).

-Simply give us a call (you can schedule a time here) and we’ll help you determine the fractional finance package that’s the best fit for your company whether you’re a Boulder tech company or an Ohio granola bar business (OR anything in between), we’re ready to help you simplify your finances, truly understand your numbers and make smart, informed business decisions.
+Simply give us a call and we’ll help you determine the fractional finance package that’s the best fit for your company whether you’re a Boulder tech company or an Ohio granola bar business (OR anything in between), we’re ready to help you simplify your finances, truly understand your numbers and make smart, informed business decisions.